Skip to main content

 What are the fundamental options when looking for an electric bike?

 Electric bikes come in myriad shapes and sizes: folding, mountain, sporty, hauling, comfort cruiser, tricycle, recumbent, conversion kits, etc. Prices range from a low of $500 (kit) to $6,000 or more.
 Conversion kits are the least expensive way to modify your current bike, especially if you are handy.
 Used electric bikes are available, but sell out fast.
 Folding bikes take up less space.
-Where and how you are going to use your electric bicycle will depend on your choice.
-There is a style that will fit anyone's need.
+Where and how you will use your electric bicycle will depend on your choice.
+There is a style that will fit anyone's needs.

 How much does an e-bike cost?